On demand webinar – Employment law update

 Losing the right to work in the UK – the employment law implications

 Continuing to employ an employee who no longer has the right to work puts the employer at risk of civil penalties and criminal sanctions.
 However, identifying whether an employee no longer has the right to work in the UK can be difficult.
 Dismissing an employee in the mistaken belief that they do not have the right to work in the UK can give rise to claims of wrongful and/or unfair dismissal.

 So what steps should an employer take if it believes an employee has lost the right to work in the UK?
-We will be guiding you through some of the employment law issues involved, including:
+We guide you through some of the employment law issues involved, including:

 - Considering timescales;